Get Ready for At-Home Learning

 4. Remove distractions.

-Make sure toys are put away before bedtime so they are not in evidence while your child is trying to concentrate on learning the next day.
+Make sure toys are put away before bedtime so they are not in tantalizing sight while your child is trying to concentrate on learning the next day.
 In fact, he may find it easier to "go to school" in the kitchen or living room and then "go home" to his bedroom and his toys or hobbies.

 Turn off the TV and radio.
-In fact, they are probably distracting you too.
+In fact, they're probably distracting you too.
 Many studies show that we actually concentrate and learn best in silence.
 If you have more than one child who is distance learning, get each a pair of headphones so they can listen to their online lessons (or TED talks for kids, or a virtual museum tour) without distracting each other.

 Now is the time to declutter for a calmer, more focused learning environment.
 The whole family is home, so make it a family affair!